Phase transitions in when feedback is useful: Introduction

 \section{Introduction}

 A critical computation for the brain is to infer the world's latent variables from ambiguous observations.
 Computational constraints, including metabolic costs and noisy signals, limit the performance of these inferences.
 Efficient coding \cite{barlow1961possible} is a prominent theory that describes how limited resources can be used best.
 In one incarnation, this leads to the theory of predictive coding \cite{rao1999predictive}, which posits that predictions are sent along feedback channels to be subtracted from signals at lower cortical areas; only the difference returns to the higher areas along feedforward channels, reducing the metabolic or informational cost of sending redundant signals already known to the higher areas.
 This theory does not, however, account for the additional costs or noise associated with the feedback.
 Depending on the costs for sending predictions and the reliability of signals encoding those predictions, we expect different optimal strategies to perform computationally constrained inferences.
 For example, if the feedback channel is too unreliable and expensive, we hypothesize that it is not worth sending any predictions at all.
 Here we offer a more general theory of inference that accounts for the costs and reliabilities of the feedback and feedforward channels, and the relative importance of good inferences about the latent world state.
 We formulate the inference problem as control via message-passing on a graph, maximizing how well an inference tracks a target state while minimizing the message costs.
 Messages become control actions with their own costs to reduce while improving how well an inference tracks a target state.
 We call this method \emph{inference as control}, as it flips the interesting perspective of viewing optimal control as an inference problem \cite{kappen2012optimal}.
 We solve this problem under Linear-Quadratic-Gaussian (LQG) assumptions: Linear dynamics, Quadratic state and control costs, and Gaussian noise for the process, observations, and messages.
 Our theory enables us to determine the optimal predictions and how are they are integrated into computationally constrained inference.
 This analysis reveals phase transitions in when feedback is helpful, as we change the computation parameters or the world dynamics.
+Finally, we connect our theory's constraints to biology by providing a simplified example of how feedback/feedforward pathways with different anatomical structures can yield different optimal strategies.